-Table 3 presents several of the central findings of this paper.
-It shows a number of important patterns in the annual variation in state and local government balance sheets and income and expenditure flows.
+Table 3 presents several of the central findings of this article.
+It shows several important patterns in the annual variation in state and local government balance sheets and income and expenditure flows.

 - 1. At an annual frequency changes in the debt ratio are driven about equally by growth of the numerator and of the denominator.
-Close to half (0.09 out of 0.18) of the variation in annual changes in the debt ratio comes from the variation in debt growth, and just over half (0.10 out of 0.18) comes from variation in the growth rate of nominal income. - 2.
-Of the half the variation in debt ratio growth that comes from new borrowing, only one third (0.03 out of 0.09, out the total 0.18 variance in annual debt growth) comes from fiscal imbalances.
+About a half (0.09 out of 0.18) of the variation in annual changes in the debt ratio comes from the variation in debt growth, and just over half (0.10 out of 0.18) comes from variation in the growth rate of nominal income. - 2.
+Of the half, the variation in debt ratio growth that comes from new borrowing, only one third of (0.03 out of 0.09, out the total 0.18 variance in annual debt growth) comes from fiscal imbalances.
 Two thirds of the variation in new borrowing (0.06 out of 0.09) comes from variation in the pace of net acquisition of financial assets.
-Years in which state government debt ratios are rising because of higher borrowing, are more often years of rapid asset growth than of large deficits. - 3.
+In other words, years in which state government debt ratios are rising because of higher borrowing, are more often years of rapid asset growth than of large deficits. - 3.
 Variation in state-local fiscal balances is driven almost entirely by variation in revenue, not expenditure.
 Of the 0.13 variance in fiscal balances, 0.12 comes from revenue and 0.01 comes from expenditure.
 Note also that the large variance of state revenues and expenditures are almost entirely shared between the two variables.
 (The sign on the covariance is reversed because higher revenue subtracts from the debt ratio, as noted above.)
-This means that, over the 60 years covered in the data, the large variation in the overall size of the state-local sector almost all involves revenues and expenditure rising (or occasionally falling) together a pattern also visible in Figure 5. - 4.
-Variation in interest payments does not account for a significant share of variation in either debt ratio growth or fiscal balances.
-As noted earlier, this is an important difference from the household sector.
+This means that, over the 60 years covered in the data, the large variation in the overall size of the state-local sector almost all involves revenues and expenditure rising (or occasionally falling) together a pattern also visible in Figure 5.